certinia/mdapi-oauth-demo/Web Flow With External Server Posting Back/README.md

-# JWT Web Flow  Sample Code
+# Web Flow Sample Code

 This project contains sample code to allow Metadata API calls from Apex using the OAuth Web App Flow.
 The code is derived from the JWT Bearer Flow example, but JWT support has been removed in favour of Web Flow support.
 This keeps the code simple by removing the need to switch implementations.